 Sarah explains how she developed seasonal affective disorder (SAD) and what it's like living with it day to day.

-Lots of people have heard of SAD and depression in general, but this doesn't mean that they understand what it's like or how you're affected.
-It doesn't mean you 'just feel a bit sad', and there are many factors that can cause depression - for some people it develops without there being a specific reason.
+Lots of people have heard of SAD, but this doesn't mean that they understand what it's like or how you're affected.
+It doesn't mean you 'just feel a bit low in winter'.
+There are many factors that can cause it or make it worse, and it can affect your life just as much as other types of depression.

 It can be frustrating and upsetting if people don't understand this, but it's important to remember that you are not alone.